Mjudycka/Mjudycka/README.md

 ## Hi there! 👋

-####<p align="center">Nice to meet you.
-I am a Junior AI Engineer. </p>
+#### Nice to meet you.
+I am a Junior AI Engineer.

-🫀 Making Neural Networks for fun.
+<p align="center"> 🫀 Making Neural Networks for fun.
-🔥 Passionate about machine learning, artificial intelligence and all related fields 🔥
+🔥 Passionate about machine learning,   artificial intelligence
+and
+all related fields 🔥
-🧠 Cognitive Science student (graduating in two years) 👩🏼‍🎓
+🧠 Cognitive Science student    (graduating in two years) 👩🏼‍🎓 </p>

 ###### 🔎 Looking for a junior position/internship related to AI.